mastodon/documentation/content/en/methods/filters.md

 **Version history:**\
 2.4.3 - added\
 3.1.0 - added `account` context to filter in profile views\
-4.0.0 - deprecated. or compatibility purposes, now returns a V1::Filter representing one FilterKeyword (with the `keyword` being presented in the `phrase` attribute).
+4.0.0 - deprecated.
+For compatibility purposes, now returns a V1::Filter representing one FilterKeyword (with the `keyword` being presented in the `phrase` attribute).
 This method will return an error if you attempt to change `expires_in`, `irreversible`, or `context` for a filter with multiple keywords.
 Changing `phrase` and `whole_word` is always safe.

 #### Request